huang-feiyu/bustub-lab/README.md

    One lock can be granted to txn if:<br/>
    All previous requests do not acquire a[n] **[S|X] lock**
 4. When gets the lock, add to txn lock_set & update request internal data

+In `LockUpgrade`, we need also validate the arguments first.
+The normal stuff is:
+1. Check whether we already get the X-lock.
+If is, return ture;
+2. Otherwise, update S-lock request to X-lock. (aka. blocking)
+3. If one of the lock is released, will notify every lock request in the queue.
+   One lock can be granted to txn if:<br/>
+   All previous requests do not acquire a[n] **[S|X] lock**
+4. When gets the lock, remove & add to txn lock_set and update request internal data